TL;DR

 Writing Tests

 Tests run after each request.
 Use JavaScript with Postman’s pm API.
+The complete pm object reference is documented in the official Postman scripting docs.

 Basic Assertions